veloren/book/src/players/server-hosting/configuration.md

 This folder is the most interesting to us.
 It contains various important configuration files.

 #### admins.ron
 > This file contains a list of UUIDs of players with administrator privileges.
+>
-> You need access to server console to modify it.
+> You need access to server console to modify this file.
+>
 > Example:
 > ```ron
 > [